elbinpallimalilibm/rfcs/RFC-0003-arrow-flight-connector.md

 ![Design diagram](arrow-flight-connector/Presto-flight-client.drawio.png)

 The Arrow Flight libraries provide a development framework for implementing a service that can discover metadata and send and receive data streams.
-Flight APIs are used to retrieve the data from the corresponding table selected.
+Flight APIs are used to retrieve the data from the selected table.
 The steps below need to be followed.

 1. Create a Flight Client using the host, port, ssl information of the Flight service where the route is opened.
 2. Use the Flight Client to authenticate to the Flight service.